 Sometimes studies suddenly catch people’s attention, even years after they’ve been published.
 Recently, we’ve had a lot of people sending us articles related to this study, with the popular headline being that “a glass of red wine is equivalent to an hour of exercise.”
-With our ERD coming out next week, we thought it would be fun to do a quick analysis.
+With our Study Deep Dive for Examine Members coming out next week, we thought it would be fun to do a quick analysis.

 The basic study was simple: four groups of rats - sedentary, sedentary + resveratrol, exercise, and exercise + resveratrol.

 If we look at Figure 2 we can see that in both cases, rats that took resveratrol did better than their colleagues who did not take any.
 But - when we compare the group of rats that exercised and took no resveratrol, they far outperformed the sedentary rats that took resveratrol.

 In fact, if we were going to set “1.0” as a baseline (sedentary and no resveratrol), than the sedentary and resveratrol group performed at 1.25, the exercise and no resveratrol group clocked in at a 4.0, and the exercise and resveratrol clocked in at a 4.1.